 - What days and what times will you attend the gym/exercise?

-- What is a food that you are willing to give up rather than giving up many?
-And, what will you replace that food with?
+- What is a food that you are willing to give up rather than giving up many and what will you replace it with?

 - If you need a little extra motivation, who could you enlist to participate in your goal with you?

-When you are specific about your goals, the reality of achieving those goals is much more likely than if you have a vague goal.
+When a person is specific with his/her goals, the reality of him/her achieving those goals is much more likely than if he/she has a vague goal.

-Nowadays, there are apps to help you accomplish just about anything.
-Whether it is saving money for the trip you always wanted to take, spending more time on a hobby, losing weight, exercising more, or many other things, it is likely there are a few apps available to help you achieve your goals.
+Now days, there are apps that can help you to accomplish just about anything.
+Whether it is saving money for a trip you always wanted to take, spending more time on a hobby, losing weight, exercising more, or many other things, it is likely there are a few apps available to help you achieve your goals.
 Apps can help you track your progress, encourage you to continue on, and remind you of what you should be doing.

 Enlist the help of an app this year and see results.

-There are studies that suggest that individuals have a limited amount of willpower.
-Many of us do not realize that many resolutions actually require many behavior changes.
-Because of this, working on several challenging goals at once can be draining on our willpower.
-This year, try working on your challenging changes at different times of the year rather than trying to tackle them all at once.
+There are studies that suggest that individuals have a limitted amount of will power.
+Many of us do not realise that many resolutions actually require many behavior changes.
+Because of this, working on several challenging goals at once can be draining on our will power.
+This year, try working on your challenging goals/changes at different times of the year rather than trying to tackle them all at once.

-To accomplish more, mix in some smaller changes requiring less effort with your larger goals which will require more effort.
+To accomplish more, mix in some smaller goals/changes requiring less effort with your larger goals/changes that will require more effort.